vtcarlino/academic/content/enseignement/projets.md

 # Order that this section appears on the page.
 weight: 20

-title: Projets
+title: "Projets étudiants"
-subtitle: 'Terminés et en cours'
+subtitle: "Pédagogie innovante"

 content:
   # Page type to display.
 E.g. project.